Approximating Competitive Equilibrium by Nash Welfare: Introduction

 Theorem~\ref{thm:1} already shows that maximum Nash welfare provides remarkable fairness and efficiency guarantees for all concave utility functions.
 However, there can be multiple equilibria, giving vastly different utilities to an agent.
 In Example~\ref{eg:2}, we show that there could be a gap of $\Omega(n)$ in the utility of some agent between two different competitive equilibria.
-Hence, an agent could be much better off in some CE than in the maximum Nash welfare solution.
+Hence, some agent could be much better off in some CE than in the maximum Nash welfare solution.

 As the main contribution of the paper, we show that maximum Nash welfare provides surprisingly strong guarantees for a broad class of utility functions.
 For this, we explore the \emph{Gale demand correspondence}~\cite{garg2023auction,nesterov2018computation}.
-For an agent $i\in\agents$ with budget $b_i$ and utility function $u_i(.)$ at prices $\mq$, the Gale demand correspondence comprises of the allocations $y_i$ that maximize $b_i\log u_i(y_i) - \langle \mq, y_i\rangle$.
+For an agent $i\in\agents$ with budget $b_i$ and utility function $u_i(.)$ at prices $\mq$, the Gale demand correspondence\footnote{In contrast, the standard demand correspondence comprises of the allocations $\mx_i$ that maximize $\{u_i(\mx_i)\ |\ \langle \mq, \mx_i\rangle \le b_i\,\}.$} comprises of the allocations $\my_i$ that maximize

 It follows from Lagrangian duality that in a Nash welfare maximizing solution, every agent receives an allocation from their Gale demand correspondence.

 The reason behind the equivalence of CE and maximum Nash welfare for homogeneous utilities is that, for this class, the standard demand correspondence and the Gale demand correspondence coincide.
-Nevertheless, these two demands can behave very differently for non-homogeneous utility functions, e.g., the Gale demand can be non-monotonic in the prices, whereas the standard demand is always monotonic (see Example~\ref{eg:mono}).
+Nevertheless, these two demands can behave very differently for non-homogeneous utility functions, e.g., the utility value from the standard demand is always monotone non-increasing, whereas the utility under Gale demand can be non-monotonic (see Example~\ref{eg:mono}).

 We identify a critical property of the Gale demand correspondence that we call \emph{Gale-substitutes property} (Definition~\ref{def:gale-subs}).
 This is analogous to the weak gross substitutes (WGS) property of the standard demand correspondence.
 In particular, it asserts that if some prices decrease then the demand for goods with unchanged prices may only decrease.